 Step 2 – Sugar and Artificial Sweeteners

 1. Avoid all refined sugar and artificial sweeteners.

 2. Read ingredient labels on packaged foods to eliminate any foods that contain these.
 Almost all processed foods have some form of added sugar.
 This means that whole foods will be the biggest part of your diet over the next 30 days.
 To understand in full what is meant by no added sugar, read our 30-Day No Sugar Challenge.

-3. Four teaspoons of unrefined sweeteners, per day, is allowed.
+3. Limit unrefined sweeteners to less than four teaspoons, per day.
 Read our list of 10 Alternatives to Refined Sugar which can count toward the 4 teaspoons.
 In addition to the 4 daily teaspoons of unrefined sweetener, stevia is also permitted during this weight loss challenge.

 4. If there is a food product with an unrefined sugar in the ingredients label, i.e. honey, maple syrup, etc., there is no way to know how much has been added.
 Therefore, these food items should not be consumed during this weight loss challenge.
 The only way to know that you have had the allotted 4 teaspoons of unrefined sweetener in one day is to measure them yourself.

 5. Review Other Names for Sugar which will help you to become better informed when reading ingredient labels.